-A candidate's achievement and contribution to scholarship in the applied or clinical sciences should have resulted in a significant contribution to knowledge or clinical or educational practice.
+For appointment or promotion to Associate rank, a candidate's achievement and contribution to scholarship in the applied or clinical sciences should have resulted in a significant contribution to knowledge or clinical or educational practice.
 Independence or leadership in some of these creative activities must also be demonstrated.